prodevzla/pokedex/README.md

 --start working on the design of the pokemonDetails screen

---add Firebase (analytics, distribution, crashlytics)
+--add Firebase (analytics, distribution, crashlytics, distribution)

 ++check if Filter model should change selection from item to integer